xubingyue/avocadodb/Documentation/Books/HTTP/Foxx/Configuration.md

 Foxx Service configuration / dependencies
 =========================================

-This is an introduction to ArangoDB's HTTP interface for managing Foxx services configuration and dependencies.
+This is an introduction to AvocadoDB's HTTP interface for managing Foxx services configuration and dependencies.

 @startDocuBlock api_foxx_configuration_get